lazzytim/thunder-rpc/README.md

 ### ✏️ Last change log

-Version: v1.3
+Version: v1.4

-- Fixed sys._MEIPASS method to work even unpackaged.
+- Added a check condition if field are blank.
-- Added a system tray feature
+- Added a '$' condition to timestamp (set the timestamp to "now")

 ---